ska-telescope/ska-sdp-qa-signal-display/README.md

 # Using mocked data so that links to API & Generator is not required locally.

-This is achieved by changing the setting of REACT_USE_LOCAL_DATA within the webpack.config to 'true' IMportent to ensure that this is set to false for production
+This is achieved by changing the setting of REACT_APP_USE_LOCAL_DATA within the webpack.config to 'true' IMportent to ensure that this is set to false for production

 # Link to Running Instance